Tkocean/Aurora/README.md

     See the License for the specific language governing permissions and limitations under the License.

-## Most of the source code for this project comes from:
+## Part of the code for this project comes from the following open source projects
     - Box4 for magisk
     - clash meta
     - singbox